DistrictDataLabs/yellowbrick/docs/api/features/pca.rst

+.. -*- mode: rst -*-

 PCA Projection
 ==============

 The PCA Decomposition visualizer utilizes principle component analysis to decompose high dimensional data into two or three dimensions so that each instance can be plotted in a scatter plot.
 The use of PCA means that the projected dataset can be analyzed along axes of principle variation and can be interpreted to determine if spherical distance metrics can be utilized.

 .. code:: python